Expertise

 © Fraunhofer IME

-High-quality biomaterials are essential for conclusive, unbiased medical research findings.
-In the context of immune-mediated diseases, collection of such materials is often a limiting factor.
-The biobanks of Fraunhofer IME, Fraunhofer IZI, and Fraunhofer ITEM store, for example, blood, tissue, stool, and urine samples.
-These biomaterials can be used for research purposes whenever required.
+High-quality biomaterials are essential for conclusive, unbiased medical research.
+In the context of immune-mediated diseases, the collection of such materials is often a limiting factor.
+The biobanks of Fraunhofer IME, Fraunhofer IZI and Fraunhofer ITEM store blood, tissue, stool and urine samples.
+These biomaterials can be used for research purposes whenever needed.

 We have access to the following biomaterials from patients via our institutes’ biobanks: